What’s been happening?

 The community mobilised against this unsustainable project, and reminded Brisbane City Council that further development in West End must be supported by greater investment in public transport and facilities.
 More than 800 residents signed our petition calling for this development to be rejected, and for the site to be acquired for public parkland.

-Now Brisbane City Council has asked the developer to reduce the tower height, to address traffic concerns, and to set aside more space for deep-planted trees.
-This means the current proposal is unlikely to proceed, but the developer could still submit amended plans.
-There’s no fixed deadline for them to make changes to their application.
+In April 2022, the Brisbane City Council asked the developer to reduce the tower height, to address traffic concerns, and to set aside more space for deep-planted trees.

 You can also watch my speech in parliament about this issue here